The ACT and SAT are very important parts of the college admissions process. However, that also means there are some ACT and SAT myths being spread.

 Myth: With the rise of test-optional colleges, I shouldn’t bother with the ACT / SAT

-While it is true that more colleges are becoming test optional, they’re still the low minority.
-Most colleges will still require either test, and have a certain average score they’ll look for in an applicant.
+Here’s one of the more common ACT and SAT myths.
+While it is true that more colleges are becoming test-optional, they’re still the low minority.
+Most colleges will still require either test and have a certain average score they’ll look for in an applicant.
 Even if a test-optional school is on your college list, it’s still a good idea to take the tests.
 Other schools on your list will likely require them, and a good test score can be enough to put you ahead of another applicant.
 Besides, if you don’t take the ACT / SAT, there are thousands of scholarships you won’t be eligible for.

 See how your ACT / SAT score affects your acceptance odds with College Raptor’s free match tool!